-Part of what makes picking a topic for a psychology paper so difficult is how overwhelmed by information you feel.
+Part of what makes picking a topic for a psychology paper so difficult is how overwhelmed by the information you feel.
 Make it easier on yourself by restricting your options to at least a general topic area.

 Once you’ve chosen a general area, you can then narrow your paper topic down to something much more specific and manageable.

 For example, you might start by deciding that you want to write your paper on a topic within a specific branch of psychology.
 From there you might further narrow your focus down to a much narrower subject area within that branch

 So imagine that you’re writing a psychology research paper in your general psychology course.
 Your instructor has given you free rein to select any topic you please, so you begin by deciding to write your paper on a social psychology topic.